General Program Information

 What are my options for meeting the Basic Skills Requirement?

 You have three options for demonstrating Basic Skills: (1) Pass the CBEST, (2) Pass the CSET plus Writing Skills examination, or (3) Pass the CSU Early Assessment Program or the CSU Placement Examinations.
 For more detailed information, to http://www.ctc.ca.gov/credentials/leaflets.html and click on the leaflet titled "Basic Skills Requirement".

 My CBEST results will not be available until a month before the program begins.
 Can I still apply?

-If you are using CBEST for your basic skills requirement you must show proof of having taken CBEST to apply.
-You show proof of passing before entering Term 2 or applying for an Intern Credential.
+If you are using CBEST for your basic skills requirement you must show proof of having passed CBEST to apply.

 I can be admitted as long as I file my application before the late deadline, right?

 The application AND all of your supporting documents must arrive before the deadline.

 Can I apply before I finish my bachelor's degree?
 Can I start the program if I will complete my bachelor's degree right after the program begins?

 You can apply for admission before you complete your degree.
 However, you must submit an official transcript indicating you have qualified senior standing.
 Once you complete the degree, you'll need to submit another official transcript.
 You will enter in the Student Teaching Option, as you will not be able to take a paid teaching position in a public school until you have completed your degree.

 Do I have to be a Liberal Studies Major?